Band brake: Uses

 Band brakes were common on winch drums and chain saws and is also used for some bicycle brakes.

 Band brakes were commonly used to control the winding drum on railway inclines that lowered loaded wagons while raising empty ones over a steep slope.

 A former application was the locking of gear rings in epicyclic gearing.
 In modern automatic transmissions this task has been largely taken over by multiple-plate clutches or multiple-plate brakes.

 Features

-A band brake is a flexible band which warps around part or all of the outside surface of a wheel or drum.
+A band brake is a flexible band which wraps around part or all of the outside surface of a wheel or drum.
 One end of the band is anchored in place, while the other is attached to a lever.
 Pressing on the lever brings the band into contact with the surface of the wheel and the friction causes the wheel's rotation to slow.

 Band brakes can be simple, compact, rugged, and can generate high force with a light input force.
 However, band brakes are prone to grabbing or chatter and loss of brake force when hot.
 These problems are inherent with the design and thus limit where band brakes are a good solution.